Edward Gwynn

-Edward John Gwynn (Donegal 1 April 1868 – 10 February 1941 Dublin) was an Irish scholar of Old Irish and Celtic literature, Provost of Trinity College Dublin from 1927 to 1937 and President of the Royal Irish Academy from 1934 to 1937.
+Edward John Gwynn (1 April 1868 – 10 February 1941) was an Irish academic who served as the 36th Provost of Trinity College Dublin from 1927 to 1937.
+He was also President of the Royal Irish Academy from 1934 to 1937.
+Professor Gwynn was a scholar of Old Irish and Celtic literature.

 Biography

-Edward John Gwynn (1868–1941), the second son of the Very Reverend Dr John Gwynn D.D. and Lucy Josephine O'Brien, was born at Aughnagaddy in Ramelton, County Donegal while his father was Rector of Tullyaughnish (or Ramelton).
-As a teenager he attended St Columba's College, Rathfarnham, where his father had earlier been headmaster.
+Edward John Gwynn (1868–1941), the second son of the Very Reverend Dr John Gwynn D.D. and Lucy Josephine O'Brien, was born at Aughnagaddy in Ramelton, County Donegal, in 1868.
+His father was the Rector of Tullyaughnish (or Ramelton).
+As a teenager, he attended St Columba's College, Rathfarnham, where his father had earlier been headmaster.

-In 1885, after completing his secondary education, Edward went up to Trinity College Dublin.
+In 1885, after completing his secondary education, Gwynn attended Trinity College Dublin.
 His father was then Lecturer in Divinity at the college.
-In 1888 he won a scholarship in classics.
+In 1888, he won a scholarship in classics.
 Edward graduated with distinction, winning the large gold medal for classics as well as a gold medal for ethics and logic.
-In 1893 he was elected a Fellow of Trinity.
+In 1893, he was elected a Fellow of Trinity College.

-From Latin and Greek Edward then turned his attention to Early Irish.
+From Latin and Greek, Gwynn then turned his attention to Early Irish.
 His father had worked for years on the Book of Armagh, an Irish text written in Latin; Edward made ancient texts in Irish his special field.
 At that time Irish studies did not form part of the range of subjects which were taught at Trinity College.
-However, Edward was able to commence his researches under the aegis of the Royal Irish Academy, of which he was elected a member in 1896.
-Two years later he became its Professor of Celtic Languages.
+However, Edward was able to commence his research under the aegis of the Royal Irish Academy, of which he was elected a member in 1896.
+Two years later, he became its Professor of Celtic Languages.
 As an efficient administrator as well as a serious scholar he was to remain a key figure in the affairs of the Academy for the rest of his working life.
 He served as President of the Academy for the period 1934 to 1937.

-In the following years Edward published numerous articles, translations and commentaries in connection with his research on ancient Irish.
-His best known work was his edition of the Dindshenchas, a collection of legends in prose and verse explaining the origins of Irish place names.
+In the following years, Gwynn published numerous articles, translations and commentaries in connection with his research on ancient Irish.
+His best-known work was his edition of the Dindshenchas, a collection of legends in prose and verse explaining the origins of Irish place names.
 He also translated and annotated texts concerning monastic life in Tallaght, and masterminded the production of a detailed catalogue of the Irish manuscripts in the Academy's collection.